Alex-AK/portfolio_v3/client/content/pages/now.md

 Since reading <a href="https://www.amazon.com/Artists-Way-25th-Anniversary/dp/0143129252" target="_blank" rel="noopener noreferrer">The Artist's Way</a> I have been prioritizing creative exploration.
 Here are a few things I've been up to in my free time.

-- **Cooking** - mostly cooking winter meals like bisques and stews.
-And doing some pickling and fermentation on the side.
-- **Drawing** - working through a 30 day drawing workshop for practice and fun.
+- **Cooking** - Continuing to ferment and try new recipes.
+Finding a balance of new recipes and comforting staples.
+- **Biking** - exploring bike part upgrades for easier bike touring and bike camping.
+- **Puzzle** - working through a 1000 piece puzzle of a mountain range during sunset... the whole puzzle is a shade of one color.

 <!-- - **Knitting / Crocheting** - I recently finished my <a href="https://www.ravelry.com/patterns/library/simple-yet-effective" target="_blank" rel="noopener noreferrer">circular scarf with alternating knit patterns</a> after a few sample squares.
 Now I'm trying out a few crochet squares to see how it compares to knitting. -->